-Located within the township of Yarram, 220 km southeast of Melbourne in the Wellington Shire, YPS, No. 693 has educated the local children from Yarram and district since 1861.
-The school is the centrepiece of the community and is proud of what it offers in a small rural town.
-In 2023, our enrolment is 150 students; big enough to offer choice academically and socially, but small enough for staff to know our students well.
-We have a modern facility, only five years old, with beautifully designed learning spaces.
+Located within the township of Yarram, 220 km southeast of Melbourne in the Wellington Shire, Yarram Primary School (YPS) No. 693 has educated the local children from Yarram and District since 1861.
+The school has a modern facility with beautifully designed learning spaces.
 Several of these areas are open learning spaces that facilitate collaboration across classrooms, where students enjoy flexible seating and have opportunities to work with peers in and out of their home groups.
 Our open learning spaces have built a culture where students see all teachers as "their teacher," and teachers see all students as "their student."

-YPS has a dynamic mix of experience amongst our staff.
-A highly experienced, capable and diverse education support team work alongside our teachers to deliver timely and targeted interventions.
+Students study core academic subjects as well as four specialist areas, which include physical education, visual arts, performing arts and STEM (Science, Technology, Engineering and Maths).
+Auslan is taught in all classrooms.
 Classroom instructional strategies are in line with evidence-based practices, including Readers' and Writers' Workshops, systematic synthetic phonics instruction and intervention, School-Wide Positive Behaviour Supports and the Rights, Resilience and Respectful Relationships program.
-We implement a highly engaging curriculum from P-6 including specialist visual arts, performing arts, Auslan and physical education programs.
 Our library is timetabled for class access.
 We offer a variety of Friday afternoon clubs, with topics ranging from cooking to yoga, iMovie animation to bushcraft, soccer to drawing.
 Our clubs are designed to inspire and deepen student interests and passions.
-A highly popular breakfast club operates three mornings per week and is lovingly run by ES staff.